antzGames/gdx-ode4j-examples/README.md

 # gdx-ode4j Examples

-Some examples and demos of using my [gdx-ode4j](https://github.com/antzGames/gdx-ode4j) library.
+Some examples and demos using my [gdx-ode4j](https://github.com/antzGames/gdx-ode4j) library.

+You can test these demos on your browser on [itch.io](https://antzgames.itch.io/physics-in-a-browser).

 This ODE4J library is compatible with all libGDX backends, including GWT.